melikos1984/redux/docs/recipes/ComputingDerivedData.md

 );
 ```

-In the example above, `visibilityFilterSelector` and `todosSelector` are input-selectors.
+在上面的範例中，`visibilityFilterSelector` and `todosSelector` are input-selectors.
 They are created as ordinary non-memoized selector functions because they do not transform the data they select. `visibleTodosSelector` on the other hand is a memoized selector.
 It takes `visibilityFilterSelector` and `todosSelector` as input-selectors, and a transform function that calculates the filtered todos list.

-### Composing Selectors
+### 組合 Selectors

 A memoized selector can itself be an input-selector to another memoized selector.
 Here is `visibleTodosSelector` being used as an input-selector to a selector that further filters the todos by keyword: